La Bella Vita

 - Visits to specially selected vineyards and wineries for talks and tastings

 - Hotel porterage (one piece per person)

 Tour price does not include

 - International flights (please contact Renaissance Tours or your travel agent for assistance)

-- Airport/hotel transfers on tour arrival and departure
+- Airport/hotel transfer on tour arrival

 - Items of a personal nature, including telephone, laundry, taxis, room service, etc.